You can contact me at email@example.com or at my office WH926.

 So far, I have been interested by the statistical physics approach for studying large random objects.

 More precisely, my work focuses on the microscopic behavior of log-gases (and related systems).
-You can find the list of my papers as well as a copy of my thesis.

 I did my PhD in the Laboratoire Jacques-Louis Lions